A short history of the climate (lack of) movement

 So what went wrong?

 Well the Soviet Union collapsed in 1991, giving the corporate oligarchs of ‘the free world’ free reign to take over ever corner of the globe that had so far resisted their ardent advances.
-Drunk with power, wallowing in their profligate excess, the oligarchs brought with them a brand new ideaology, Neo-Liberalism!
-Government and regulations will be eviscerated, stomped into the ground and shat upon.
-The free market in all its awesome glory, unfettered and unchallenged, will solve all of the problems of the world, and global warming is not one of them.
+Drunk with power, wallowing in their profligate excess, the oligarchs brought with them a brand new ideology, Neo-Liberalism!
+Government and regulations would be eviscerated, stomped into the ground and shat upon.
+The free market in all its awesome glory, unfettered and unchallenged, would solve all of the problems of the world, and global warming is not one of them.
 Enriching the atmosphere with co2 is a darn good thing for agriculture and for civilization in general.
 Get with the program!

 On an isolated island off an island at the bottom of world, a seed was beginning to take root.
 A small but passionate group of ‘greenies’ were nurturing a movement that would one day sweep the globe.
 That movement would come to be known as The Greens, the same party that now shares power in the most powerful country in Europe.